cBournhonesque/lightyear/book/src/concepts/advanced_replication/replication_logic.md

 ### Receive

-For each [`ReplicationGroup`](crate::prelude::ReplicationGroup), Entity Updates are replicated in a `SequencedUnreliable` manner.
+Entity Updates are applied in a sequenced way:
-We have some additional constraints:
-- we only apply EntityUpdates if we have already applied all the EntityActions for the given [`ReplicationGroup`](crate::prelude::ReplicationGroup) that were sent when the Updates were sent.
+- we only apply updates if we have already applied the EntityActions they were sent with
-  - for example we send A1, U2, A3, U4; we receive U4 first, but we only apply it if we have applied A3, as those are the latest EntityActions sent when U4 was sent
-- if we received a more recent update that can be applied, we discard the older one (Sequencing)
+- if we received a more recent update that can be applied, we discard the older one (sequencing)
-  - for example if we send A1, U2, U3 and we receive A1 then U3, we discard U2 because it is older than U3
+  - for example if the server sends U2 then U3 and we receive U3 first, we discard U2 because it is older than U3